munificent/game-programming-patterns/book/prototype.markdown

 ### Generator functions

-Even if we do have different classes for each monster, there are other ways to decorticate this feline.
+Even if we do have different classes for each monster, there are other ways to decorticate this *Felis catus*.
 Instead of making separate generator *classes* for each monster, we could make generator *functions*, like so:

 ^code callback

-This is less boilerplate than rolling a whole *class* for constructing a monster of some type.
+This is less boilerplate than rolling a whole class for constructing a monster of some type.
 Then the one generator class can just store a function pointer:

 ^code generator-callback